Get the Marcus mobile banking app

 In this article, we’ll go over how inflation works and what it means for your wallet.

 Inflation means that the overall price of goods and services has gone up.
 If the buying power of a currency doesn’t increase accordingly, the currency loses value.
 With a devalued currency, you essentially have to spend more money to buy the same thing – that’s what we mean when we say there’s a decrease in purchasing power.

-What does this mean, big picture?
-Rising inflation impacts the general cost of living (by bumping it up) and in the long run, that could slow economic growth since people can’t afford as much as they could previously.
+In this way, rising inflation can increase the general cost of living over time.
+And in the long run, that could slow economic growth since people can’t afford as much as they could previously.

-The inflation rate is, as you may have assumed, a measurement of inflation – so basically the rate of increase in a price index.
-In the US, inflation rate is calculated using the consumer price index.
-That index tracks how prices of preselected markets change over time, such as food and beverages.
+The inflation rate is a measurement of inflation.
+In the US, one popular way of measuring the inflation rate is using the consumer price index.
+That index tracks how prices of a preselected basket of goods and services change over time.

-As of February 2021, the current inflation rate is roughly 1.7% for the past 12 months.
-That means that prices have gone up approximately 1.7% from February 2020 to February 2021, based on the consumer price index.
+As of May 2022, the inflation rate stands at 8.6%.
+That means that consumer prices have gone up approximately 8.6% from May 2021 to May 2022, based on the consumer price index.

 Deflation is essentially the opposite of inflation.
 Deflation occurs when the overall price of goods, labor and services goes down.
-It’s caused by a decrease in the supply of money/credit without an equal decrease in economic output.
 So the purchasing power of currency goes up, and less money is required to buy the same things.